 May 12th 2008

 Apparently Madonna never hugs anyone – it’s a firm handshake or nothing.
 Unfortunately when you’re an aspiring nobody you have to be a bit more compliant otherwise people think you’re a cold bitch.
 There’s a bizarre over familiarity in this business – I wouldn’t hug or kiss my bank manager.
 It all seems to be part of the “we’re ‘friends therefore we do business” culture – designed to lure you into a false sense of security.
 I’ve often tried to be business-like and go in for the handshake but guys nearly always disregard it and pull me in for an awkward sweaty hug.
 The new breed of pervy hugger seems to have it sussed that this is a potential groping opportunity and that if he (it’s always a he) extends both hands towards your armpits he’s likely to get a fingerful of tit.
 Prime suspects are middle aged record label executives chancing their luck, or the lone fan that turns up to the gig 2 hours early hoping to catch you at sound check and ‘hang out’ for 3 hours while you wait to go onstage.
-They know where you are – Myspace and Facebook have told them.
+They know where you are – Facebook has told them.

 2. “The Meet and Greet”